Building Your First CLAUDE.md: Team Standards as Code

 Maintaining CLAUDE.md: The Continuous Improvement Cycle

 Developer works with Claude Code.
 Claude misunderstands something.
-Maybe it uses the wrong pattern.
-Maybe it forgets a convention.
+Uses the wrong pattern.
+Forgets a convention.

 Developer fixes it manually.
-They implement the right solution.
+Implements the right solution.

-Developer adds the pattern to CLAUDE.md.
-One sentence.
+Developer adds one line to CLAUDE.md.
 Boom.
 Documented.

 Next session, Claude gets it right.
 Because the pattern is explicit now.

-This is how institutional knowledge scales.
-Not through top-down documentation efforts.
-Through the lived experience of your team discovering patterns and encoding them once.
+This is how institutional knowledge actually scales.
+Not through top-down documentation sprints that consume a week and produce a document nobody reads.
+Through the lived experience of your team discovering patterns and encoding them once, at the moment of pain.

-Set a team norm: If Claude has gotten it wrong twice, add it to CLAUDE.md.
-After a quarter, you'll have a repository of patterns that actually reflect how your team works.
+Set a team norm: if Claude has gotten it wrong twice, add it to CLAUDE.md.
+After a quarter, you'll have a repository of patterns that reflect how your team actually works — not how someone imagined you work in a planning meeting.

 Measure this.
-Track "iterations to success"—how many times does Claude need to try before it gets something right?
-With a good CLAUDE.md, you should drop from 3–4 iterations to 1–2.
+Track "iterations to success" — how many times does Claude need to try before it gets something right?
+With a good CLAUDE.md, you should see that number drop.
 In March: 2.8 iterations average.
-In May, after CLAUDE.md refinements: 1.5 iterations.
-Quantifiable improvement.
+In May, after refinements: 1.5.
+That's not a minor improvement.
+That's half the friction, gone.

-Also: Assign ownership.
+And assign ownership.
 CLAUDE.md belongs to your team, not to one person.
 Anyone can propose changes via PR.
-But someone owns the review process—quarterly "CLAUDE.md spring cleaning" to remove outdated patterns.
+But someone owns the review process — quarterly "CLAUDE.md spring cleaning" to remove outdated patterns and add emerging ones.

 Rotating ownership works well.
 Every quarter, a different person takes the lead.
-Keeps the file alive.
+It keeps the file alive instead of letting it fossilize into another piece of ignored documentation.

 When to Use .claude/rules/ for Scale

 CLAUDE.md works until it doesn't.
-Here's when to split into .claude/rules/:
+Here's the inflection point.

 Keep CLAUDE.md lean if: